Documenting Your Lineage

 No matter what your family history, in order to successfully trace your genealogy you must educate yourself on the geography and time period you are dealing with so that you will know what is available to you.
 And with the internet bringing this knowledge into our homes, it couldn’t be easier!
 There are many excellent websites with links to virtually every location imaginable and where you can purchase and easily download documents.

-Contains actual birth, death and marriage records for Nova Scotia events; the search is free, copies are $11.17 + applicable taxes to download.
+Contains actual birth, death and marriage records for Nova Scotia events.

 Of the utmost importance is proving parentage of each line carrier.
 In cases where women are the line carriers, her maiden name must appear on the proof of parentage for her child who is the next line carrier.
 If maiden name is simply not listed anywhere, there may be an exception depending on the other sources gathered.